smaskoun/Agent-CRM/DEPLOYMENT_GUIDE.md

 ## Free Hosting Recommendation

 For hobby deployments, **Render** (https://render.com) offers a free web service tier suitable for Node.js apps and pairs nicely with a free PostgreSQL instance if you later decide to persist data.

-The workflow looks like this:
+### Deploying to Render with `render.yaml`

+This repository includes a [`render.yaml`](./render.yaml) blueprint so Render can provision the web service with the correct build/start commands and Node.js version automatically.

-1. Push the repository to GitHub.
+1. Push the repository to GitHub (or another Git provider Render supports).
-2. Create a new Web Service on Render, pointing to the repo.
+2. In Render, choose **New +** → **Blueprint** and point it at the repository.
-3. Set the build command to `pnpm install && pnpm build` and the start command to `pnpm start`.
+3. Accept the defaults – the blueprint installs dependencies with `pnpm`, runs `pnpm build`, and launches the bundled Express server via `pnpm start`.
-4. Configure the `PORT` environment variable (Render defaults to providing one for you).
-5. Deploy – Render will build on every push to the selected branch.
+4. Render injects the `PORT` variable automatically.
+Add any other variables you need (for example `AGENT_CRM_DB_PATH` or `DATABASE_URL`) on the service **Environment** tab.
+5. Deploy.
+Subsequent pushes to the tracked branch will trigger rebuilds using the same commands.

+If you prefer to configure the service manually instead of using the blueprint, create a new Web Service on Render and reuse the same build (`corepack enable && pnpm install --frozen-lockfile && pnpm build`) and start (`pnpm start`) commands.

 Alternatives include Railway and Fly.io, but Render’s free plan keeps the app alive for quick demos without extra setup.